shepherd-media-classifier/shepherd/README.md

 ### Initial Set Up

-On initial start it will take some time (maybe several days for example) to read in and categorize all media files from the permaweb.
+On initial start it will take some time (maybe several weeks for example) to read in and categorize all media files from the permaweb.
 Expect the server to run hot during this initial phase.

-You can check on progress (and potentially errors) using `./run_logs.sh` or
+You can check on progress (and potentially errors) using `./logs.sh` or
 ```
 docker-compose logs -f
 ```